aaronprunty/setup-plutus-playground-macos/README.md

-# Set Up Plutus Playground for macOS: A Step-by-Step Guide for Intel and M1 Macs
+# Set Up Plutus Playground on macOS: A Step-by-Step Guide for Intel and M1 Macs
 Originally composed by: Christophe Garant, Updated: 2022 Jan 23 Recently modified by: Aaron Prunty, 2022 Aug 08